icopy-site/awesome/docs/awesome/awesome-kubernetes.md

 * [Reloader](https://github.com/stakater/Reloader) - Auto-load updates of ConfigMaps and Secrets into pods for Deployments, StatefulSets and DaemonSets
 * [Telepresence](http://www.telepresence.io) - Locally develop/debug services against a remote Kubernetes cluster
 * [krane](https://github.com/Shopify/krane) - A command-line tool that helps you ship changes to a Kubernetes namespace and understand the result
+* [ktunnel](https://github.com/omrikiei/ktunnel) - A command-line tool that establishes a reverse tunnel between Kubernetes and your cluster, use it to locally develop/debug services or integrate with local resources.

 ## Package Managers